ailiis/conclusions/README.md

 - &#x1F6A7; code `background`:
-  Information about the larger topic area of the work, the state-of-the-art, related work, what is known, definitions.
+  Information about the larger topic area of the work, the state-of-the-art, related work, the problem to be solved, what is known and definitions.
 This occurs sometimes, if it does it often occurs in blocks with several sentences only about `background`.
    <ich hab related work bisher eigen codiert, brauche ich das so oder nicht?>
 - &#x1F517; less common code `gap`:
   A statement of what is not yet known or